 When representing individual consumers in bankruptcy proceedings, Hoover Penrod PLC is a debt relief agent.
 This law firm helps people file for bankruptcy relief under the Bankruptcy Code

 Filing bankruptcy is only one of many options that may be the right answer for you.
-If you are facing serious financial challenges, it is very important to seek the counsel of an experienced bankruptcy attorney to help you to assess your legal options, please contact Hoover Penrod PLC today for a free consultation.
+If you are facing serious financial challenges, it is very important to seek the counsel of an experienced bankruptcy attorney to help you to assess your legal options, please contact Hoover Penrod PLC today for a consultation.